 Yes.
-The system is built on a high-integrity software solution which complies with security and privacy risk assessment and recommendations reports carried out by Department of Internal Affairs, and is regularly subjected to rigorous independent security tests.
+The system is built on a high-integrity software solution which complies with security and privacy risk assessment and recommendations reports carried out by the Department of Internal Affairs and is regularly subjected to rigorous independent security tests.

 I'm having trouble logging in/data not saving.
 What should I do?

 If the system is not working or you cannot access it, please contact us on 0800 434 567.
 Please note, the questions are still available to look at so you can continue collating information ready for input.
 If you have put an incorrect password in three times you will be locked out of the system for 30 minutes, so please try again later.

 Please note for question 5, if your FSP individual or entity number does not appear after typing it into the FSP Number box, please continue on with the questionnaire and submit as we will still receive it.

 Question 0: ”Please select the category below that applies to you”.

 Please tick this option “I do not provide financial adviser services to clients” if you are in a non-client facing role, for example, an investment analyst or a paraplanner.

 Question 4: “What situation best describes your AFA employment status?
 (Select all that apply)"

 If you are not currently employed as an AFA or you are currently on long-term leave, please select 'Other' and explain.